harshalranjhani/genie/README.md

 The `chat` command opens a chat interface where you can interact with Genie in a conversational manner.
 This can be useful for asking questions, getting help, or exploring the capabilities of the Genie CLI.

-**Note:** This only works for the Gemini engine.
-Make sure you have the required API keys configured.

 **Usage:**

 ```bash